 Preheat oven to 375.

 Drizzle olive oil over artichokes.
 Season with salt and pepper.
-Slice garlic and lemon, put on top of the artichokes.
-Place rosemary in pan (reserve 1 sprig), then cover baking dish in foil.
+Slice garlic and lemon, and put on top of the artichokes.
+Place rosemary in pan (reserve 1 sprig), then cover the baking dish in foil.

 Melt butter and stir in several rosemary leaves.
 Dip artichoke into the butter, then enjoy!

-Bring a pot of water to boil and place the artichokes in a steamer insert.
+Bring a pot of water to a boil and place the artichokes in a steamer insert.
 Cook for 20 minutes or until softened.